OpenBet

-OpenBet is a provider of sportsbook technology, content and services.
+OpenBet is a sportsbook technology, content and services provider that is owned by OB Global Holdings, LLC.

-In September 2021, Endeavor Group Holdings, Inc, announced that it would acquire OpenBet for $1.2 billion in cast and stock.
-The acquisition was completed in September 2022.

 Description

-In 2020, it was the market leader in Canada where 80% of all digital sports bets were processed through its platform.
-In the same year in the UK, it accounted for 65%, and in Australia, 46%.
+In 2020, OpenBet was the market leader in Canada where 80% of all digital sports bets were processed through its platform; in the same year in the UK, it accounted for 65%, and in Australia, 46%.

 The OpenBet platform is licensed in 13 US states, and last year 40% of all bets in the country were carried out on its platform.

 OpenBet develops front-end and back-office gaming products, including management and data analysis and reporting tools.
 Its platform is designed to allow users to bet and play in multiple languages and currencies across a range of products and platforms, including web, mobile, retail outlets, call centres and interactive television, with a single sign-on to a centralised OpenBet account.